Prioritise the Best Variation: Related Work and Conclusion

-While our work focuses on \emph{binary} session types, it is worth to discuss related work on Multiparty Session Types (MPST).
-The line of work on MPST starts with Honda~\etal~\cite{hondayoshida08}, which guarantees deadlock freedom \emph{within a single session}, but not for session interleaving.
+While our work focuses on {binary} session types, it is worth discussing related work on Multiparty Session Types (MPST), which describe communication among multiple agents in a distributed setting.
+The line of work on MPST starts with Honda~\etal~\cite{hondayoshida08}, which guarantees deadlock freedom {within a single session} by design, but the property does not hold for session interleaving.
 Bettini~\etal~\cite{bettinicoppo08} follow a technique similar to Kobayashi's for MPST.
 The main difference with our work is that we associate priorities with communication actions, where Bettini~\etal~\cite{bettinicoppo08} associate them with channels.
-Carbone and Montesi~\cite{carbonemontesi13} combine MPST with choreographies and obtain a formalism that satisfies deadlock freedom.
-Deni\'{e}lou and Yoshida~\cite{DenielouY13} introduce \emph{multiparty compatibility} which generalises duality in binary session types.
-They synthesise safe and deadlock-free global types from local types leveraging LTSs and communicating automata.
-Castellani~\etal~\cite{CastellaniDGH20} guarantee lock freedom, a stronger property than deadlock freedom, for MPST with \emph{internal delegation}, where participants in the same session are allowed to delegate tasks to each other, and internal delegation is captured by the global type.
+Coppo \etal \cite{coppoetal13,coppoetal16} present a deterministic, sound and complete, and compositional type inference algorithm for an \emph{interaction type system}, which is used to guarantee global progress for processes in a calculus based on asynchronous as well as dynamically interleaved and interfered multiparty sessions.
+The interaction type system allows to infer \emph{causalities}---much in the line of Kobayashi's priorities ---of channels, thus guaranteeing that session-typed processes do not get stuck at intermediate stages of their sessions.
+Carbone and Montesi~\cite{carbonemontesi13} combine MPST with choreographic programming and obtain a formalism that satisfies deadlock freedom.
+In the same vein as MPST, choreographic programming specifies communication among all participants in a distributed system.
+While MPST target mainly protocol descriptions, choreographies have mainly targetted implementations and programming languages as they are suitable for describing concrete system implementations.
+Deni\'{e}lou and Yoshida~\cite{DenielouY13} introduce \emph{multiparty compatibility}, which generalises the notion of duality in binary session types.
+They synthesise safe and deadlock-free \emph{global types}--specifying communication among {all} involved participants, from \emph{local session types}--specifying communication from the viewpoint of {one} participant.
+To do so, they leverage Labelled Transition Systems (LTSs) and communicating automata.
+Castellani~\etal~\cite{CastellaniDGH20} guarantee livelock freedom, a stronger property than deadlock freedom, for MPST with {internal delegation}, where participants in the same session are allowed to delegate tasks to each other, and internal delegation is captured by the global type.
 Scalas and Yoshida~\cite{scalasyoshida19} provide a revision of the foundations for MPST, and offer a less complicated and more general theory, by removing duality/consistency.
 The type systems is parametric and type checking is decidable, but allows for a novel integration of model checking techniques.
 More protocols and processes can be typed and are guaranteed to be free of deadlocks.